lng-ng/anonify/README.md

 Run ``python stratified_sampling.py <conf_file>`` to produce sampled versions of the input $k$-anonymized dataset.

-The configuration file needs to be set up manually.
+The configuration file has to be set up manually.
 Details about the configuration file are given in the next section.

 As an example, we provide a sample configuration file and a sample $k$-anonymized dataset.
 To start this example, run ``python stratified_sampling.py test_conf.json``.
 A sampled version of the dataset should then be produced.